gaycoderprincess/FlatOutChloeCollection/README.md

 Required packages: `mingw-w64-gcc vcpkg`

 ### Arch
-On arch, both packages can be installed through `pacman`
+On arch, both packages can be installed through pacman
 ```console
 sudo pacman -S mingw-w64-gcc vcpkg
 ```

-vcpkg does not include the repo, so you'll have to install it separately with:
+vcpkg does not include the repo, so you'll have to follow it up with:
 ```console
 git clone https://github.com/microsoft/vcpkg ~/.vcpkg/vcpkg
 export VCPKG_ROOT="$HOME/.vcpkg/vcpkg"